MathieuSchaff/SportSee/README.md

 This project includes four endpoints that you will be able to use:

-- `http://localhost:5173/user${userId}Data.json` - retrieves information from a user.
+- `http://localhost:5173/user/${userId}/mainData.json` - retrieves information from a user.
+- `http://localhost:5173/user/${userId}/performance.json` - retrieves information from a user performance.
+- `http://localhost:5173/user/${userId}/session.json` - retrieves information from a user session of the week.
+- `http://localhost:5173/user/${userId}/activity.json` - retrieves information from a user activity of the week.

 ##### 3.2 Examples of queries

-- `http://localhost:5173/user18Data.json` - Retrieves the data of the user with id 18
+- `http://localhost:5173/user/18/mainData.json` - Retrieves the data of the user with id 18

 ## Available Scripts